verus-lang/paper-sosp24-artifact/site/guide.md

 cd verus-sosp24-artifact
 ```

+{% capture aecheckout %}

+This shaded section was only relevant for the SOSP Artifact Evaluation process.

 Optionally, if you would like to obtain the exact version of this artifact at submission time,
 check out the exact commit "refspec" (SHA) as indicated on the Artifact Evaluation review site
 (replace `<sha>` with the commit refspec/SHA):